spcl/faaskeeper-paper-artifact/README.md

 **Directory**: `zookeeper_utilization`.

-This benchmarks measures the utilization of ZooKeeper when hosting a Solr instance:
+This benchmarks measures the utilization of ZooKeeper when hosting an HBase instance:

-1) Run the `install_zk.sh` script on each VM to download and install a ZooKeeper instance.
+1) Run the `install_zk.sh ZK_SERVER1 ZK_SERVER2 ...` script to download and install a ZooKeeper instance on each server.
+This will also compile the OS statistics profiler.
-2) On each VM, run `g++ benchmarks/zookeeper_utilization/profiler.cpp -o profiler.x` to compile a dedicated profiling system.
-3) The `generate_zk_cfg.sh` script and provide three arguments corresponding to VM IPs.
+2) Run the `generate_zk_cfg.sh` script and provide three arguments corresponding to VM IPs.
+This will create the ZooKeeper configuration files for all three instances.
-4) Run the `start_zk.sh` script - it's going to copy the ZK configuration files to the VM, SSH there and start a ZK instance.
+3) Run the `start_zk.sh` script - it's going to copy the ZK configuration files to the VM, SSH there and start a ZK instance.
-5) Run the `start_profiler.sh` script - it's going to SSH to each machine and start profiling script.
+4) Run the `start_profiler.sh` script - it's going to SSH to each machine and start profiling script.
-6) Run the Solr workload.
+5) Run the HBase workload - see instructions in a separate file in the benchmarks directory.
-7) Run the `stop_profiler.sh` script- it's going to SSH to each machine, stop profiler, copy results to benchmarking machine and query ZK tree to generate statistics on node counts and sizes. deploy ZooKeeper on three different VMs, using the configuration files provided in `zookeeper_deployment`.
-In each configuration file, you need to change two of three available IPs (omit the `0.0.0.0` address) by putting the IP addresses of your VMs.
+6) Run the `stop_profiler.sh` script- it's going to SSH to each machine, stop profiler, copy results to benchmarking machine and query ZK tree to generate statistics on node counts and sizes.
+7) Now you can stop the virtual machines.

+#### HBase Instructions

 Jupyter notebook in `analysis/zookeeper_utilization` generates Figure 4 in the paper.